Varrkan82/Arma3-MODs-Updater-Downloader/README.md

 ```

 ## Usage:
-Run the script and follow an instructions for interactive use OR run `./a3upddownmods.sh -h` for CLI startup (Check/Update available only for now).
+Run the script and follow an instructions for interactive use OR run `./a3upddownmods.sh -h` for CLI usage overview (Check/Update available only for now).

 ## Known issues:
 - After the batch updating of a MODs - the Steam AplicationID is brokes again in a some MODs.
 These MOD's 'meta.cpp' file need to be updated manually again.